-Specific Staff
+Specific Staff will

-- Miss Norton is our school SENDCo and has special responsibility for children with Special Educational Needs. - R.E. subject leader to ensure RE is in line with county guidance and stereotypical views of particular faith groups or beliefs are not perpetuated. - P.S.H.E. subject leader to ensure diversity issues are addressed in the implementation of the PSHE and citizen framework throughout the school.
+- SENDCo to ensure that pupils with physical and learning difficulties are met. - R.E. subject leader to ensure RE is in line with county guidance and stereotypical views of particular faith groups or beliefs are not perpetuated. - P.S.H.E. subject leader to ensure diversity issues are addressed in the implementation of the PSHE and citizen framework throughout the school.

-Pupils
+Pupils will

-• Refrain from engaging in discriminatory behaviour or any other behaviour that contravenes this policy.
+Refrain from engaging in discriminatory behaviour or any other behaviour that contravenes this policy.

-Visitors (e.g. parent helpers, contractors)
+Visitors will (e.g. parent helpers, contractors)